Alguna vez tendremos alas

 Alguna vez tendremos alas (English title: Someday we’ll have wings) is a Mexican telenovela produced by Florinda Meza for Televisa in 1997.

 On January 6, 1997, Canal de las Estrellas started broadcasting Alguna vez tendremos alas weekdays at 8:00pm, replacing Mujer, casos de la vida real.
-The last episode was broadcast on November 28, 1997 with No tengo madre replacing it the following day.
+The last episode was broadcast on November 28, 1997 with No tengo madre replacing it the following Monday.

-Kate del Castillo and Humberto Zurita starred as protagonists, while Cynthia Klitbo, Alberto Estrella and Eugenia Cauduro starred as main antagonists.
+In 1998, it aired in the Philippines on RPN dubbed in Filipino.

+Humberto Zurita and Kate del Castillo starred in this telenovela.

 Plot

 In one of the poorest neighborhoods of Mexico City lives Ana Hernandez, 17 years old with her mother, named Yolanda; her sisters and her stepfather, a cruel and evil man named Rodolfo Sánchez, nicknamed "El Gato".
 Ana lives witnessing Rodolfo's mistreatment of her mother and the sexual harassment she herself suffers from Rodolfo.
 Despite so many pains, Ana is an optimistic girl who dreams of getting ahead and get her mother forward, so she works in a bakery to support Father Miguel, who heads the church choir.

 Guillermo Lamas, a famous musician and conductor, lives with his wife, Isabel, and their daughter, Alejandra.
 He also lives with his sister-in-law, Rosaura, sister of Isabel and artistic representative of Guillermo, and Sebastian, the butler of the house.
 Both sisters are in love with Guillermo, and although he feels a greater affinity with Rosaura, with whom he shares interests and hobbies, in the end he preferred Isabel, much more docile and patient, whom he considers his muse.
 Everything in the house Lamas revolves around Guillermo and all live according to him.

 Ana meets Nacho Najera, a rich boy who is dedicated to car racing, and they become friends.
 Although Nacho is committed to Magdalena, a frivolous and interested girl who loves Nacho's fortune more than him, he falls madly in love with Ana.
 Nacho is going away for a race in Indianapolis, and when he is going back to Mexico to end his relationship with Magdalena, he learns that she is expecting a child of his.
 On their way back to Mexico, Nacho and his father, Gustavo, are in an airplane crash.
 After Nacho's death, Magdalena causes an abortion that leaves her sterile.

 Meanwhile, "El Gato", feeling threatened by one of his collaborators, assassinates him and feigns his own death to avoid jail.
 For her part, Yolanda also murdered one of her husband's accomplices; Ana, to protect her mother, is convicted and detained in a reformatory, but for her good behavior is sent to a school-orphanage for girls called "The Hive" and directed by nuns.
 The young woman manages to gain the confidence of the nuns, who give her support and understanding in addition to the love and love she never had in her house.
 There, Ana also meets Silvia, the mother of Nacho, who also sees her like a daughter and consoles with her the pain of the death of Nacho.